 About Church Hill Road Covered Bridge

-Church Hill Road Covered Bridge holds the distinction of being the shortest covered bridge in the United States still standing on a once-used public highway, with a clear span of just 19 feet and 3 inches.
-Built in the 1870s, this remarkable two-panel Kingpost truss bridge stands as eloquent testimony to the fine craftsmanship of early Ohio bridge builders.
+The Church Hill Road Covered Bridge holds a unique distinction as one of the shortest covered bridges in the United States still standing on a once-used public highway.
+With a clear span of just 19 feet 3 inches, this diminutive structure demonstrates that covered bridges came in all sizes to meet the needs of Ohio's early communities.
+The bridge features a rare two-panel Kingpost truss design, the simplest form of covered bridge construction.

 History of Church Hill Road Covered Bridge